 yesto continue.
 Wait about ten minutes for the command to end.

-- In the OCI console, navigate to the newly created resources.
+- In the OCI console, go to the newly created resources.
 The FortiGate-VM instances and VCN have been created.

 - Connect to the FortiGate-VMs.
-See Accessing the FortiGate.
+See Accessing the FortiGate-VM.